Pulaski County, Southwestern will battle for district crown

 Pulaski County meanwhile, has fared ever better, beating those same three teams by a combined score of 173-53.

-The Maroons have scored more points -- 388 to be exact -- more than any other football team in Class 5 A headed into tonight's contest, averaging just a shade over 43 points per game.
+The Maroons have scored more points — 388 to be exact — than any other football team in Class 5 A headed into tonight’s contest, averaging just a shade over 43 points per game.

 “Southwestern is a good team, they have got some terrific players, and they have played well this season, so this is going to be a great game,” stated Pulaski County head coach Johnny Hines earlier in the week.